Strippit and General Electric

 CNC Machines had Great Variations in Axis Speeds, Weight, and Rigidity.
 To Provide Machine Designers

 a way to Compensate for these Variations, G.E.
 Provided on All PWMC Servo Control Boards Terminals

-where The Machine Designers Selected and Installed Unique Values of Several Resistors, Capacitors, and
+where Machine Designers Selected and Installed Unique Values of Several Resistors, Capacitors, and

-Zener Diodes as a way to Taylor Servo Response of Each Individual Axis of each Type and Model Machine.
+Zener Diodes as a way to Taylor Servo Response of Each Individual Axis for each Type and Model Machine.